eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 The *Client* library follows a profile concept that enables to choose, add or remove some features in configuration time.
 That allows customizing the *Client* library size, if there are features that are not used.
 The profiles can be chosen using CMake arguments and start with the prefix ``PROFILE``.
-As part of these profiles, you can choose between several transport layers.
+As part of these profiles, the user can choose between several transport layers.
 Communication with the *Agent* is done through the transport you choose.

 The implementation of the transport depends on the platform.